 To identify these barriers and to start to explore solutions to overcome them, we conducted a survey of our members, the summary and more detailed results of which are here.

-Please contact Neil Shashoua, our Business Development and Performance Manager at firstname.lastname@example.org or phone him on 07956 021570 if you have any queries in relation to the survey or have any suggestions on how we can meet the workforce challenges outlined.
+Please contact Vanessa Nogueras at email@example.com or 07845 074206 if you have any queries in relation to the survey, or have any suggestions on how we can meet the workforce challenges outlined.